Warcraft III: Reforged

 Warcraft III: Reforged is a remastered edition of the 2002 real-time strategy video game Warcraft III: Reign of Chaos and its expansion The Frozen Throne.
-Released on January 28, 2020, it adds revamped graphics, new campaign gameplay settings as well as modern online Battle.net features.
+Released on January 28, 2020, it features updated graphics, new campaign gameplay settings as well as modern online Battle.net features.
 The game received mixed reviews from critics and an overwhelmingly negative reception from players due to its changes from the original, the lack of many announced features, and technical issues.

 Gameplay

-Reforged retains the gameplay of the original, but its development has spurred on further balance changes to the game's multiplayer.
-Players from the original client are able to access and play with Reforged players by being given access to the new client (after they have purchased the product).
+Reforged retains the gameplay of the original, but its development has led to further balance changes to the game's multiplayer.
+Players from the original client are able to access and play with Reforged players by upgrading to the new client (after they have purchased the product).
 There is a Classic Graphics setting available without purchase for those owning a classic license.
 Similar to StarCraft: Remastered, it uses the textures of the original release.
 Users can unlock profile icons based on per-race ratings.

 The campaign's missions were visually updated to reflect World of Warcraft, however, the map of Azeroth and heroes' appearances were still kept closer to the original Warcraft III concepts than to those appearing in WoW.
 Moreover, there are certain features missing from Reforged, such as the competitive ladder, classic animated backgrounds and replay saving option.
 Some of them are expected to be added in upcoming patches.
 However, some have not been included, like the "Clans" social system, which has not been mentioned by Blizzard.

 The campaign now has three difficulty settings, one of them is the "story mode" aimed at newcomers.